 de Quervain’s Tenosynovitis Diagnosis?

-The diagnosis of de Quervain’s tenosynovitis is quite easy.
+The diagnosis of de Quervain’s tenosynovitis is relatively easy.
 Most of the time, no fancy tests are required.

 The Finklestein test is one of the best ways to make a diagnosis.
 You can do this test yourself.
 Bend your thumb into the palm.
 Grasp the thumb with your fingers making a fist with the thumb inside.
 Now bend your wrist away from your thumb in a side to side motion.
 If you feel pain over the thumb tendons, your problem is probably de Quervain’s tenosynovitis.

 For specific advice regarding your wrist pain, please consult your physiotherapist or doctor.